Abigail-Woolf/RadAI_Coding_Assignment/README.md

 To filter by "APPROVED" statuses: http://127.0.0.1:8000/nearest_coordinates/?latitude=YOUR_LATITUDE&longitude=YOUR_LONGITUDE

-Search by name of applicant.
-Include optional filter on "Status" field.
-Search by street name.
-The user should be able to type just part of the address.
-Example: Searching for "SAN" should return food trucks on "SANSOME ST"
-Given a latitude and longitude, the API should return the 5 nearest food trucks.
-By default, this should only return food trucks with status "APPROVED", but the user should be able to override this and search for all statuses.
-You can use any external services to help with this (e.g. Google Maps API).
-For the programming languages allowed we would prefer that you use the one that was discussed with the recruiter or the hiring manager.
-So make sure that this is clear before you start this challenge, please :)
-We write automated tests and we would like you to do so as well.

-## Reasoning for technical/architectural decisions
+## Reasoning for technical/architectural decisions\
+I chose to use FastAPI to build this program because it is what is used at RadAI and it has built-in API documentation.
+This is helpful to track the functionality of the API and I figured I should learn the tools that are required for this position.

-What would you have done differently if you had spent more time on this?
+### What would you have done differently if you had spent more time on this?\

+If I had more time to spend on this assignment, I would have hosted the JSON data on a database and connected that to the application.
+This would allow for more compartmentalization of the app program and for future expansion of the data.
+I think that it is a more practical approach to building APIs, especially when they handle much larger datasets.

-What are the trade-offs you might have made?
+### What are the trade-offs you might have made?
-What are the things you left out?
+### What are the things you left out?\

+I left out some automated tests that I probably should have included.
+I know that at Rad AI, software engineers write automated tests in their code to make sure that errors are caught and corrected early.
+Admittedly, I am not too experienced writing automated tests, and I would have made a greater attempt at this had I been given more time.

-What are the problems with your implementation and how would you solve them if we had to scale the application to a large number of users?
+### What are the problems with your implementation and how would you solve them if we had to scale the application to a large number of users?\
-Please document any steps necessary to run your solution and your tests.
+The main problem with my implementation is that it is all run locally and the data is read directly into the program.
+In a real setting, there will be exponentially more data to handle and not enough storage on a single machine.
+Also, without the use of a databse, other users would not be able to access the same data and could therefore not run the API.

-Please indicate the amount of time you spent on the project
+### Please indicate the amount of time you spent on the project\
+I spent about 8-9 hours on this assignment.
+I will admit that it took me a bit of trial and error before I was finally on the right track, but once I got everything situated and I had a finer understanding of the assignment, my pace picked up.